 When someone makes a payment on a website, they expect to receive an email with all the details of their purchase.
 Sending out personalized emails manually can quickly become tedious and time-consuming, especially as your business grows.
 You'll want to automate the process so you don't even have to think about it.

-There are services out there that will let you set up an automated invoicing and receipt process, but if you choose a full-service payment infrastructure, it will be able to take care of this for you as well.
+There are services out there that will let you set up an automated invoicing and receipt process, but if you choose a full-service payment infrastructure, it will take care of this for you as well.
 In my experience, the most convenient solution is to have everything on one platform.

 6. Conduct Test Orders